 • belantamab mafodotin (Blenrep)

 • Proteasome inhibitors: Cells use an enzyme complex called a proteasome to get rid of proteins they no longer need.
-When targeted therapy inhibits the proteasome, accumulation of proteins cause the cancer cell to die.
+When targeted therapy inhibits the proteasome, accumulation of proteins causes the cancer cell to die.
 Examples include:

 • bortezomib (Velcade)